iOS 11.4 Disables Lightning Connector After 7 Days, Limiting Law Enforcement Access - Slashdot

 Re: (Score:2)

+And a safe can be opened given enough time.
+I just want that time to be after I'm dead.

-First words out (Score:4, Insightful)
+First words out (Score:5, Insightful)

 I'm just going to put this here because I know where this topics going go.